Introduction

 };

-The content of the plugin/denops-maze.vim
+The content of the plugin/denops-maze.vim file will be:

 if exists('g:loaded_denops_maze')